radek1st/MetaMultisig/README.md

 ### Solution

-MetaMultisigWallet uses off-line message signing for scalability, meta transactions and (de)centralised api.
+MetaMultisigWallet uses off-chain message signing for scalability, meta transactions and (de)centralised api.

 * Simple code, meaning less chances for exploits and easier to audit.
 * Every signatory can be assigned a weight - business ready out of the box!